sachinlamba07/BookMyBus/README.md

 Maven
 MySQL database
 Installation
-Clone the repository: git clone https://github.com/Anklet9/BookMyBus.git Navigate to the project directory.
+Clone the repository: git clone.
+Navigate to the project directory.
 Configure the MySQL database:
 Create a new MySQL database.